ekfiagbedzi/WebScraping/README.md

 This class is initialized with the url and path to the driver of your website of interest.
 It gives access to methods such as `accept_all_cookies`, `click`, `search`, `forward`, `back`, which are usually needed to navigate webpages.

+Created several functions to get all relevant details from each promoter page and also, download each image.
+Each image is also a unique `uuid`

-## Use Example for crapping promoter information on wormguides.org
+## Use Example for scrapping promoter information on wormguides.org
 To scrape all promoter information on wormguides website, run `web_scrapping.py` file in the environment containing the libraries as shown in the **environment setup section**

-Access the first details page
+The scrapper automatilcally acceses each details page of each promoter and gets information such as promoter name, gene function, temporal and spatial expression details, strain and plasmid details, primers, image urls, and images.
+It then dumps the data as a json file `data.json` and saves images as `.gif`